Find out how changes to your studies may affect your student visa and who you contact for more information.

 Tip: There is a time limit on a student visa, depending on your level of study.

-Extending your PhD
+Extending your research degree

 In exceptional circumstances you can ask for an extension to your course and, where necessary, an extension to your visa.